 These are private mutations, ones acquired by these individuals in their

 descent from the family's progenitor.
 When testing 67 markers, you

 can statistically expect one mutation event to occur about every

-I've highlighted the branch markers in purple.
-The mutation at
+I've highlighted the branch marker values in purple.
+The mutation

-DYS413a represents a major division in this GIBSON family.
-If everyone's
+at DYS413a represents a major division in this GIBSON family.
+If

-pedigree is carried back far enough, the lines will presumably converge
+everyone's pedigree is carried back far enough, the lines will presumably

 |There are three other cases where this GIBSON family has individuals